theteamworks/project-board-automation/README.md

-# GitHub Project Board Automation.
+# GitHub Project Board Automation

 An action that will automate the movement of the issues or pull requests on a GitHub projects(beta) board.